-- In view of the Government imposed lockdown and travel restrictions, we have performed the audit from remote location, on the basis of data, scan copies of key records, documents, management approvals, estimates, assumptions and other information's supplied electronically by the management on online platform.
-In respect of Holding Company, we were not able to participate in physical verification of inventories that was carried out by the management and also not able to perform the requisite audit procedure including inquiries, external confirmations and test of controls in respect of certain receivables, staff related claims, etc.as prescribed in various Standards of Auditing issued by the ICAI. - We have relied on Management Assurance of the authenticity, completeness and accuracy of these records electronically submitted to us and have performed additional audit procedures to satisfy ourselves that these records are appropriate to gain the reasonable assurance that the Statement as a whole are free from material misstatement, whether due to fraud and error, and to issue an Auditor's Report that includes our opinion. - Our opinion is not modified in respect of this matter. - ii.
+- i.
+In view of the Government imposed travel restrictions, we have performed the audit from remote location, on the basis of data, scan copies of key records, documents, management approvals, estimates, assumptions and other information's supplied electronically by the management on online platform.
+In respect of Holding Company, we were not able to participate in physical verification of inventories that was carried out by the management and also not able to perform the requisite audit procedure including inquiries, external confirmations and test of controls in respect of certain receivables etc. as prescribed in various Standards of Auditing issued by the ICAI. - We have relied on Management Assurance of the authenticity, completeness and accuracy of these records electronically submitted to us and have performed additional audit procedures to satisfy ourselves that these records are appropriate to gain the reasonable assurance that the Statement as a whole are free from material misstatement, whether due to fraud and error, and to issue an Auditor's Report that includes our opinion. - Our opinion is not modified in respect of this matter. - ii.
 We did not audit the financial statements of Gujarat Gas Limited Employee Stock Option Welfare Trust (Controlled Trust), whose financial statements reflect total assets of Rs.
-2.19 Crores as at 31st March 2020, total revenues of Rs.
-0.23 Crores and net cash outflow amounting to Rs.
-1.84 Crores for the year ended on that date, as considered in the consolidated Ind AS financial statements. - The consolidated financial statements also includes the Group's share of total comprehensive income / (loss) of Rs.
-(0.08) Crores for the financial year 2019-20 and share of accumulated retained earnings of Rs.
-26.03 Crores upto 31 st March 2019, as considered in the consolidated Ind AS financial statements, in respect of the financial statements of Guj Info Petro Limited (associate of the holding company), whose financial statements have not been audited by us.

-The financial statement of the associate company and controlled trust have been audited by other auditors whose reports have been furnished to us by the Management, and our opinion on the consolidated Ind AS financial statements, in so far as it relates to the amounts and disclosures included in respect of the associate company and controlled trust, and our report in terms of sub-section (3) of section 143 of the Act, in so far as it relates to the aforesaid associate company and controlled trust, is based solely on the reports of other auditors.
+2.29 Crores as at 31st March 2021, total revenues of Rs.0.14 Crores and net cash outflow amounting to Rs 1.98 Crores for the year ended on that date, as considered in the consolidated Ind AS financial statements. - The consolidated financial statements also includes the Group's share of total comprehensive income / (loss) of Rs.
+2.08 Crores for the financial year 2020-21 and share of accumulated retained earnings of Rs.
+25.95 Crores upto 31st March 2020, as considered in the consolidated Ind AS financial statements, in respect of the financial statements of Guj Info Petro Limited (associate of the holding company), whose financial statements have not been audited by us. - The financial statement of the associate company and controlled trust have been audited by other auditors whose reports have been furnished to us by the Management, and our opinion on the consolidated Ind AS financial statements, in so far as it relates to the amounts and disclosures included in respect of the associate company and controlled trust, and our report in terms of sub-section (3) of section 143 of the Act, insofar as it relates to the aforesaid associate company and controlled trust, is based solely on the reports of other auditors.